aplteam/CompareFiles/README.md

 #### `Default`

 By default the user is presented a list with all comparison utilities available.
 The one she chooses is remembered and used from then on.
+This is done by assigning it to `Default` in the INI file.

 You may specify a different one by using the `-use=` option; this will overwrite the default.